Fall 2025 Wall Decor Trends for Living Room Spaces

 Common Mistakes to Avoid

-• Hanging art too high—keep it at eye level, around 60 inches from the floor.
+• Hanging art too high—center at about 60 inches from the floor.

-• Choosing undersized art for large walls—scale is crucial.
+• Choosing pieces too small for large walls—scale is key.

 Budget-Friendly Wall Decor Options